Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 Nikolaus Henzel arrived in Bielefeld in 1919.

-An engineer with some experience in the construction of automobiles, he was employed by the Dürkopp company, designing for them a motorcycle in 1922 which was did not enter production.
+An engineer with some experience in the construction of automobiles, he was employed by the Dürkopp company, designing for them a motorcycle in 1922 which did not enter production.

 The low-slung machine was powered by a Henzel-designed 250cc 2-stroke single which proved very reliable, and touched the scales at 175 lb.
 Final drive was by cardan shaft.

 Goericke, then a major player on the market, bought the defunct factory and continued to build the machine under their own name.
+Nikolaus Henzel later became head of design at Göericke, possibly post-war.

 If you have a query or information about Fabula motorcycles, please contact us